North Cascades National Park

 The highway weaves through the forests along the lake with plenty of stunning views along the way.
 This 140-mile byway spans the section of the Cascade Loop from Twisp in the Methow Valley to Sedro-Woolley, in the Skagit Valley.
 Experience the beauty and watch the environment change radically as you pass through Methow Valley Country and ascend into the North Cascades National Park, winding your way through jagged mountain peaks, rocky spires, rushing waterfalls, and alpine glaciers.

 Boating on Lake Ross

-Boat-in camping is available on Ross, Diablo and Lake Chelan.
+Boat-in camping is available on Ross, Diablo, and Lake Chelan.
 See also the guide to boating on Ross Lake.
-Please note that boat-in camping on Ross Lake and Diablo Lake requires a backcountry permit issued from the Wilderness Information Center.
+Please note that boat-in camping on Ross Lake and Diablo Lake requires a backcountry permit issued by the Wilderness Information Center.
 Boat-in camping on Lake Chelan requires a federal dock permit.